 CSR and stakeholders

 Your stakeholders are the individuals or groups that have an interest in your business and that are influenced by your actions.
 Different CSR strategies can help you make a positive impact on different groups of stakeholders, including:

 - Consumers - eg through fair and open business practices and good customer relations.
 See how to manage your customer service.

 - Suppliers - eg by choosing your suppliers carefully, looking at their labour, health, safety, and environmental practices.
 See more on ethical trading.

-- Communities - there are many ways to create positive change in the community, eg sponsoring local events, taking part in charity initiatives, volunteering, etc. See corporate social responsibility: local community.
+- Communities - there are many ways to create positive change in the community, eg through sponsoring local events, taking part in charity initiatives, volunteering, etc. See corporate social responsibility: local community.

 - Employees - responsible business practices will often aim to do more than simply comply with the law.
 See staff motivation and performance.